 - A staple of Jackie Chan movies, though outtakes show that being able to leap up a wall in three bounds does take just the right amount of momentum and angle, and failures range from hilarious to painful (or both).

-- Shows up in, of all things, The Twilight Saga: New Moon, when Jacob climbs through Bella's window.
+- The Twilight Saga: New Moon: When Jacob climbs through Bella's window.

 - In the movie adaptation of The Crow, Eric Draven uses Parkour-like movements to cross the city rooftops.

 - Watchmen.
 Rorschach shows some skills in this area when infiltrating the Rockefeller Military Research Centre.